PROFILE - Grade 11

 Answer:

 Masha and Olya's parents died in a car accident.
-The girls live and are brought up by their grandmother.
+The girls live and are raised by their grandmother.
 Their family is

 1) patriarchal